Dr Liz Davies, Emeritus Professor of Social Work

 LECTURES – 1 HOUR; some with related seminar activity

-Social work research – a new model
+Social work research – a model of activism

 Protecting children in a context of privatisation